Top 9 Venture Capital Firms for Advanced Materials Startups

 Rho Editorial Team

-To help you connect with the right people, our team has curated this overview of top venture capital firms active in the space.
-It’s a straightforward guide to help you quickly identify relevant investors for your startup.
+To help you find them, our team at Rho has curated this overview of the top venture capital firms investing in the sector.
+Use it to quickly identify investors who are a good fit for your company before or during your fundraising process.

 Key Takeaways

-- Firms like Material Impact, Breakout Ventures, Creative Ventures, and Phoenix Venture Partners are notable backers of companies developing new materials.
+- Firms like Material Impact, Breakout Ventures, Creative Ventures, and Phoenix Venture Partners are active investors in the Advanced Materials sector, backing a range of companies.

-- Once you've secured funding, Rho helps you manage your capital with integrated tools for business banking, corporate cards, and bill pay.
+- Once you've secured funding, our platform helps you manage that capital with integrated tools for business banking, corporate cards, and bill pay.

 Which VC Firms in Advanced Materials Are Right for Your Stage?